cpcitor/cpc-dev-tool-chain/README.md

 What they do:

-* (first time only), get from the internet and compile needed tools (currently z88dk, iDSK, sdcc, hex2bin, cpcrslib, 2cdt, playtzx, as needed)
+* (first time only), get from the internet and compile needed tools (currently sdcc or z88dk, hex2bin, cpcxfs or iDSK, cpcrslib, 2cdt, playtzx, as needed)
 * compile the project from source to executable

 Output produced: